Oyana/myLocal/readme.md

 * PHP 5 -> 7
 * [xampp](https://www.apachefriends.org/index.html) || [wamp](http://www.wampserver.com/en/) || [mamp](https://www.mamp.info/en/)

-## How to instal?  *(auto installer coming soon!)*
+## How to install?  *(auto installer coming soon!)*

-Clone or paste myLocal foler in your web development environment (xampp, wamp or mamp) root folder (htdocs or www).
+Clone or paste myLocal folder in your web development environment (xampp, wamp or mamp) root folder (htdocs or www).

    **How to load it in my localhost homepage?**
-   If you want to load myLocal dashboard instead of your classic environment's dashboard you can pasted `myLocal/include.php` in your root folder and renamed it to `index.php`.
+   If you want to load myLocal dashboard instead of your classic environment's dashboard you can paste `myLocal/include.php` in your root folder and renamed it to `index.php`.

    **How to rename myLocal main folder?**
-   If you want to rename myLocal main folder you need to go in `myLocal/config/defines.php`, update row 7 `define("MAIN_FOLDER_NAME", "yourFolderName");`.
-If you load it in your localhost homepage you also need to change path in your `/index.php` row 2.
+   If you want to rename myLocal main folder you need to go in `myLocal/config/defines.php`, update line 7 `define("MAIN_FOLDER_NAME", "yourFolderName");`.
+If you load it in your localhost homepage you also need to change path in your `/index.php` line 2.

-## Contributing Developers
+## For Developers

 Required [Compass](http://compass-style.org/) && [Gulp](https://www.npmjs.com/package/gulp-install) for any template update.

 * Build JS: `gulp script-concat`
-* Buils CSS: `gulp compass`
+* Build CSS: `gulp compass`
 * Watch both: `gulp watch`